Q. My clock stops after running a short time. What’s wrong with it?

-A. Providing nothing is missing or broken, servicing your clock starts with dissassembling the clock down to every nut and wheel, flirt, lever, bracket, etc. Then it is cleaned in an ultrasonic cleaner.
+A. Providing nothing is missing or broken, servicing your clock starts with disassembling the clock down to every nut and wheel, flirt, lever, bracket, etc. Then it is cleaned in an ultrasonic cleaner.
 The pivots are polished, the main springs replaced if metal fatigue has set in and it is obvious they need replacing.
 Pivot holes are re-bushed.
 Every part is inspected and meticulously cleaned and polished.
 Wheels are checked for end shake, and side shake.
-The clock then goes through its final clean and is skilfully re-assembled.
+The clock then goes through its final clean and is skillfully re-assembled.
 The striking and time is checked on a test bench for a minimum 2 weeks.
 Once the workshop is satisfied that it has met our strict standards, the clock is then ready.

 A basic example of a clock being prepared for a service.